Dataway¶

 # # path: /path/to/sinker.json

-Download dataway.yaml, install:
+Download dataway.yaml and install:

 $ wget https://static.guance.com/dataway/dataway.yaml -O dw-deployment.yaml